javaGirl0311/udacityJSTutorials/README.md

 # udacityJSTutorials
-My first repo in github through udacity
+ I am Nelly and I'd like to be a Full Stack Web Developer and this is my first repo in github through Udacity.